 Not meeting the requirements

-Changing the status of the traveller
+Changing the personal status of the traveller

-It might happen that your situations changes between the moment you fill in the eTA form and the start of your trip to Canada.
+It might happen that your personal situation changes between the moment you fill in the eTA form and the start of your trip to Canada.
 Despite having filled in the form truthfully and in good conscience, the eTA might still lose its validity.
-For instance, if you filled in you never committed a crime but then are put on trial for one after applying for the eTA, the eTA will lose its validity.
+For instance, if you filled in you never committed a crime but are then put on trial for one after applying for the eTA, the eTA will lose its validity.
 Even if you are permitted on board of the plane despite your change of status (for example, because neither you nor the airline realize the eTA lost its validity), this can still cause problems in Canada or for future visits to Canada.